tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![Scaling techniques](data-scaling-techniques.png)

 ## Transforming the data
 Instead of just scaling the data you can also transform it.
 There are many techniques for this.
 Not only for machine learning also for stats in general.
-Most models perform best with normally distributed gausian data.
+Most models perform best with normally distributed Gaussian data.
 Not every model for instance KNN does not most models benefit from it.

 There are even methods to find the best method to transform your data to a Gaussian distribution.
 For instance Box-Cox and Yeo-Johnson transform.
 Both are power transform methods.
 The difference between these 2 methods is that Yeo-Johnson can also do negative numbers but therefore is also less interpretable. **With these techniques you can automatically estimate the parameters so that skewness is minimized and variance is stabilized.** Here is a visualization of the different techniques: